-Join Figure 7 presents the transformation rule that executes for each join node.
-Joining is slightly more complex: it has to check for multiple tokens, before becoming enabled.
+Join Figure 7 present the transformation rule which executes for each join node.
+Joining is slightly more complex, in that it has to check for multiple tokens, before becoming enabled.
 When enabled, it consumes all of these tokens and passes on the token to its own successor, of which there is only one.